-From November 2015 members of the School of Humanities and Social Sciences and the School of Film, Media and Performance set up an internal ‘University of Central Lancashire Music Research Group’.
+From November 2015 members of the School of Humanities and Social Sciences and the School of Journalism, Media and Performance set up an internal ‘University of Central Lancashire Music Research Group’.
 The Group’s steering committee consists of

 The assembly of experts included distinguished academics and researchers from both the UK and overseas including;

 The panels were designed to feature expertise covering the main areas of the contemporary music industry, including entrepreneurial thinkers, representatives from key institutions, artists, managers, and people working at the cutting edge of the digital music environment.
 Areas discussed included current practice, challenges being faced by the music industry, the future creation, consumption, dissemination and monetisation of music.